kicks-app/kicks-app/README.md

 # kicks-app-cli
-Install project templates via command line
+Install project templates from the command line